How to Grade Pokemon Cards

 Shipping your order

-If you fail to have the card in the order as they are on the sheet, a surcharge will be added.
+If you fail to have the card in the order as they are on the sheet, a surcharge might be added.
 You’ll probably piss the grader off too cause now he’s gotta go fix your mistake.
 What is on this sheet will be the label it gets.
 If you have an error card; make sure you selected the label with that error in the name.
 If you put that error card in with the normal label (without the error in the name), it will be graded as such.
 If you messed up your order, don’t worry.
 You can always go back and edit it before you ship it.
 Just make sure to reprint your submission packet and throw away the old one.

 Get a Card Saver and some sturdy cardboard.
 Cut to about the size of the card saver.
 Make 2 pieces.